 After around 20mins drive, we arrived at our hotel.
 We stayed at Lemontea Hotel.
-This hotel is a 3 year old boutique hotel.
-I would say I am quite satisfied for the location, ambiance and their services as well.
+This hotel is a 3-year-old boutique hotel.
+I would say I am quite satisfied with the location, ambiance and their services as well.
 If ever I’ll go back to BKK again I will surely book this hotel again.
 Yes, it is quite expensive compared to other boutique hotels but I think it justified its price for its services.

 I booked the hotel by Agoda.com.
-And upon booking, I requested for late check-in since our arrival time is at 12am.
+And upon booking, I requested for late check-in since our arrival time is at 12 am.
 I read some tips in Agoda and some blogs about this hotel.
-So I requested for a a queen size bed, big corner room located at the upper floor and an odd number which is facing the city.
+So I requested for a queen size bed, big corner room located on the upper floor and an odd number which is facing the city.
 Yes, I was that specific because I want to be perfect so that my mom will not nag at me the whole trip.

 See?
 This hotel is just too cute! hehe.
-Sorry, its a big plus for me if its cute.
-Well aside from its ambiance, its location is what I really love of this hotel.
+Sorry, it’s a big plus for me if it’s cute.
+Well aside from its ambiance, its location is what I really love about this hotel.
 Lemontea Hotel is located at Pratunam area which is just a few steps away from the Pratunam Fashion Market which is Thailand’s #1 wholesale fashion apparels and accessories destination.
 It also just minutes away from the popular shopping spots and world-renowned malls, including such as Siam Paragon, Pantip Plaza IT Mall, Platinum Fashion Mall, and Central World.